 However, you will want to give them a few baths every month to keep their skin in healthy condition.

 Great Danebulls have a very interesting face.
-They usually inherit the top half of their head from the Pitbull but have the long muzzle of the Great Dane.
+They usually inherit the top half of their heads from the Pitbull but have the long muzzle of the Great Dane.

 Their nose is usually pink-spotted which is a trait that they inherit from the Pitbull as well.